support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-There Empty It in the Muddy Ditch The madness of Ophelia, from Inside Cover Design, from Tales from Shakespeare The king of France took the young maid by the hand, and said that she should be queen of him and fair France (King Lear), from Tales from Shakespeare pub. by Ward Lock & Co Ltd I Had a Father Mistress Anne: My Uncle Can Tell You Good Jests of Him Parzival prays for guidance, from John Keats: The Eve of St Agnes The King made the Black Prince a Knight of the Order of the Garter, 1348, 1905 Irmingard and Her Father.
+There Empty It in the Muddy Ditch The madness of Ophelia, from Inside Cover Design, from Tales from Shakespeare The king of France took the young maid by the hand, and said that she should be queen of him and fair France (King Lear), from Tales from Shakespeare pub. by Ward Lock & Co Ltd I Had a Father Mistress Anne: My Uncle Can Tell You Good Jests of Him John Keats: The Eve of St Agnes Mary, Flinging Aside the Tapestry, Stood Gazing at Them with Eyes That Seemed to Flash Fire The King made the Black Prince a Knight of the Order of the Garter, 1348, 1905 Irmingard and Her Father.
 My Father Spake, Plead you to me, fair dame?
 I know you not.
 (The Comedy of Errors) Aurelius Hastened to Dorigen And Why did you throw your wedded lady from you?
-(Cymbeline), from The Complete Works of Shakespeare published by George Harrap & Co Ltd, 1920s Posthumus and Imogen in Cymbeline from Children Timon pursued them, still calling them what they were, smooth, smiling parasites (Timon of Athens), from Tales from Shakespeare pub. by Ward Lock & Co Ltd The Comedy of Errors Parzival Prays for Guidance, 1919 Come on Sirrah-Answer Your Master, Be Not Afraid The Death of Romeo and Juliet, final scene of the play by William Shakespeare Christian before Discretion Walther and Eva at the Church at Nuremberg Illustration for The Merry Wives of Windsor The Travelling Companion from Tales by Hans Christian Andersen, pub.
+(Cymbeline), from The Complete Works of Shakespeare published by George Harrap & Co Ltd, 1920s Posthumus and Imogen in Cymbeline from Children The Comedy of Errors Timon pursued them, still calling them what they were, smooth, smiling parasites (Timon of Athens), from Tales from Shakespeare pub. by Ward Lock & Co Ltd Come on Sirrah-Answer Your Master, Be Not Afraid The Death of Romeo and Juliet, final scene of the play by William Shakespeare Christian before Discretion Walther and Eva at the Church at Nuremberg Illustration for The Merry Wives of Windsor The Travelling Companion from Tales by Hans Christian Andersen, pub.
 1911 What is it? a spirit?
-(The Tempest) I give you a year and a day Frederick with looks of anger, ordered Rosalind to leave the palace (As You Like It) Couple
+(The Tempest) I give you a year and a day Frederick with looks of anger, ordered Rosalind to leave the palace (As You Like It) The Fairy Swan-Maidens, illustration from Hamlet and Ophelia from

 Show more similar artworks